 – Kim Gasper, Director of Admissions, Asher College

 >> Optimizing the Lead-to-enrollment time is the most important challenge for us.

 >> We want our communication channels to be integrated and want templates that allow us to reach prospective students on mobile.

 – Sarah Holmes, Director of Admissions, Bellus Academy

-Undoubtedly, the Covid-19 pandemic has brought a radical change in the education system and added another layer to the already existing challenges.
-Digital has taken a center stage for both – admissions and learning.
-But colleges still lag in deploying rigid student engagement strategies across the entire student lifecycle.
+Amidst the Covid-19 pandemic, digital has become the core of admissions and learning.
+But colleges still lag in digital student engagement strategies across the student lifecycle.